 Easy 15-minute Baked Figs with Goat Cheese, walnuts, honey and sage recipe.
-These baked figs make for an elegant savory appetizer your guests will love!
+These roasted figs make for an elegant savory appetizer your guests will love!

 Fig season has finally started and I couldn’t be happier!
 Even though it means that summer is almost over (which is hard to believe yet, because the weather is awesome), I’m really enjoying the abundance of apples, corn, stone fruits, eggplants, pears and of course figs.

 The fig season is short, so make sure you got enough!
-Besides eating them raw or making open-faced sandwiches with cheese and figs, I like to bake them with goat cheese.
-Lusciously sweet, chewy figs with smooth skin and crunchy seeds pair so well with savory and soft goat cheese.
+Besides eating them raw or making open-faced sandwiches with figs and cheese, I like to bake them with goat cheese.
+Lusciously sweet, chewy roasted figs with smooth skin and crunchy seeds pair so well with savory and soft goat cheese.
 Figs have a really unique taste and texture that no other fruit has.

 This simple appetizer highlights the fig flavor in a very elegant way.
 It’s incredibly delicious and pretty, which makes it a party pleaser and a nice accompaniment for wine.
 Besides, this recipe comes together within minutes and requires just five simple ingredients: figs, goat cheese, honey, walnuts and sage.